camunda/camunda-docs-manual/content/reference/embedded-forms/_index.md

 ---

-This reference covers the features of the Camunda BPM Forms SDK.
+This reference covers the features of the Camunda Platform Forms SDK.
 The Forms SDK simplifies the implementation of user task forms in HTML5 / JavaScript based Applications.
 The Forms SDK itself is written in JavaScript and can be added to any  JavaScript based Application.